keisen/tf-keras-vis/README.md

 Notes
 ---

 We've released `v0.7.0`!
 In this release, the gradient calculation of ActivationMaximization is changed for the sake of fixing a critical problem.
-Although the calculation result are now a bit different compared to the past versions, you could also use legacy implementation as follows:
+Although the calculation result are now a bit different compared to the past versions, you could avoid it by using legacy implementation as follows:

 ```python
 # from tf_keras_vis.activation_maximization import ActivationMaximization